Desmostachya bipinnata: Religious significance

-Desmostachya bipinnata has long been used in various traditions (Hindus, Jains and Buddhists) as a very sacred plant.
+Desmostachya bipinnata—darbha (दर्भः) or kuśa (कुशः) in Sanskrit—has long been used in various traditions (Hindus, Jains and Buddhists) as a very sacred plant.
 According to early Buddhist accounts, it was the material used by Buddha for his meditation seat when he attained enlightenment.
 It is mentioned in the Rig Veda for use in sacred ceremonies and also as a seat for priests and the gods.
 Kusha grass is specifically recommended by Krishna in the Bhagavad Gita as part of the ideal seat for meditation.

-Other
+Other uses

+Rope made from this grass was found in the Khufu ship.
+As well as the usual uses for mooring etc, the rope had been used as part of the ship's construction and had held it together.

 In folk medicine, Desmostachya bipinnata has been used to treat dysentery and menorrhagia, and as a diuretic.

 In arid regions, Desmostachya bipinnata is used as fodder for livestock.